-As a lawyer who deals primarily in family law, I can provide my expertise as you navigate a child support application.
+As lawyers who deal primarily in family law, we can provide our expertise as you navigate a child support application.

 A child support lawyer can help you:

 - Obtain child support